Charlie Brown: What's that?

 Usually, this is how this trope will play out: a character makes a mistake.
-It might be something they're just learning to do or something they're already a pro at, or maybe it had a consequence that could disappoint other people, like it made them lose a game or something.
+It might be something they're just learning to do or something they're already a pro at, or maybe it had a consequence that could disappoint other people like it made them lose a game or something.

-Then, the character will have either or a combination of these feelings: embarrassed because they think everyone will laugh at or shun them for making the mistake or they'll lose their reputation as a good [whatever], or sad because they think they'll never be able to do the thing they're learning to do, weren't cut out to do something they were previously good at after all, or think that the consequence (e.g. making their team lose) was their fault.
+Then, the character will have either or a combination of these feelings: embarrassed because they think everyone will laugh at or shun them for making the mistake or they'll lose their reputation as a good [whatever], or sad because they think they'll never be able to do the thing they're learning, weren't cut out to do something they were previously good at after all, or think that the consequence (e.g. making their team lose) was their fault.
 How they act on these feelings may vary: they might just cry or sulk, they might shy away, or they might try to give up the thing they made a mistake doing or go to ridiculous extremes to try to avoid making other mistakes.

 Then, they'll learn that their mistake, and mistakes in general, are fine and normal.
 Maybe their role model reveals the fact that they make mistakes too, or made similar mistakes when they were first learning to do the thing the character is learning.
-Maybe all it takes is a Rousing Speech about how everyone makes mistakes and (if it was a mistake at something they're still learning) that practice makes perfect.
+Maybe all it takes is a Rousing Speech stating how everyone makes mistakes and (if it was a mistake at something they're still learning) that practice makes perfect.
 Maybe they learn it of their own accord, often because they have to try what they failed at again, sometimes even to save someone's life.
 Anyway, they're happy now.
 Sometimes this happens over the course of a whole plot, sometimes just a single scene or a subplot.

 It must be noted that often the attitude is that mistakes are more forgivable if the mistake-maker has tried their best.
 The less effort they took to avoid making the mistake, the more likely they are to be at least partially blamed for it (which is why trying to invoke this trope on yourself to pull a Never My Fault is almost guaranteed to fail).
 However, if they did not realize that effort needed to be made or did not know how to make the effort (and it wasn't easy for them to learn how), they are more likely to be forgiven for not making effort, provided that they learn from the mistake as much as possible.
 As such, this trope is related to the Sliding Scale of Unavoidable vs. Unforgivable.